 We’re working with the Ōrongorongo Club Inc to phase in public access to private huts in the Ōrongorongo Valley when the current licences expire.

-The vision of Predator Free Rakiura is to grow Rakiura / Stewart Island as a taonga (treasure).
-By working together, ecosystems and communities can thrive and benefit one another.
+The project's vision is to grow Rakiura/Stewart Island as a taonga by working collaboratively towards a Predator Free Rakiura that allows ecosystems and community to thrive and benefit from each other.

 The islands of Ipipiri/eastern Bay of Islands are coming alive.
 Project Island Song is leading the restoration of this archipelago, returning native plant and animal species for all to enjoy.